Posts by Collection

 Published in Proceedings of the VLDB Endowment (pVLDB), 2022

 This paper presents Dinomo, a novel key-value store for disaggregated persistent memory (DPM).
 Dinomo is the first key-value store for DPM that simultaneously achieves high common-case performance, scalability, and lightweight online reconfiguration simultaneously.
-Dinomo uses a novel combination of techniques such as ownership partitioning, disaggregated adaptive caching, selective replication, and lock-free and log-free indexing to achieve these goals.
-Dinomo achieves at least 3.8X better throughput than a state-of-the-art DPM key-value store while providing fast reconfiguration.
+Dinomo uses a novel combination of techniques such as ownership partitioning, disaggregated adaptive caching, and selective replication…

 talks